annagabain/Mom-Schedule/README.md

 <img width="50%" alt="debugging" src="documentation_for_github_readme/title_bug_1.png">

-*Before: The Task heading is prepopulated only partially*

-Instead of "Cleaning Chores" we see "Cleaning" only
+*Before: The Task heading is prepopulated only partially.
+Instead of "Cleaning Chores" we see "Cleaning" only*

 <img width="50%" alt="debugging" src="documentation_for_github_readme/title_bug_2.png">

 :mag: {{ title }}

-The title was going into the database as a 'the variable seen, the value preserved' and being posted to the database as the first value that is true, ignoring the rest of the text.
+The title was going into the database as a 'the variable seen, the **first** value preserved' and being posted to the database as the first value that is true, ignoring the rest of the text.

 <img width="50%" alt="debugging" src="documentation_for_github_readme/title_bug_reason.png">